Adjoa Ofosu-Ameyaw

 Pronouns: she/her/hers

-Adjoa Ofosu-Ameyaw, a Public Health professional who believes that fundamental differences in education systems & processes are the main drivers of racial and economic inequities, is a Data Analyst at Baltimore’s Promise.
+Adjoa Ofosu-Ameyaw, a Public Health professional who believes that fundamental differences in education systems and processes are the main drivers of racial and economic inequities, is the Senior Manager of Data and Evaluation at Baltimore’s Promise.

 Before joining Baltimore’s Promise, Adjoa was a Research Analyst for a consulting firm called Westat, where she collaborated with the National Institute of Health-Office of Disease Prevention, to analyze public health research projects and advise the ODP team on improving funding criteria for prevention research.
 Prior to that, Adjoa also served as a Teach for America Corps Member (2018) in Memphis, Tennessee.
 She created the first health science curriculum for the school, incorporating clinical health, public health, and health policy to increase health literacy in children and their families.